 Go to your family doctor to get a pregnancy test.
 You can ask about your health care options while you are there.
 Ask for translation services if you can’t speak English or French.

 - Do you have an obstetrician or a midwife already?
 In Manitoba, you can have a doctor or a midwife to assist you in your pregnancy.
-You can also hire a doula who can provide additional support especially if you are expecting a difficult pregnancy and delivery.
+You can also hire a doula who can provide additional support, especially if you are expecting a difficult pregnancy and delivery.
 Read Health tips for expectant and new moms to know how to get these services.

-What to expect in your check-ups:
+What to expect during your check-ups:

 - They will ask you how you are feeling.
 Tell them if you are experiencing something unusual or if you have concerns about nutrition, exercise, and others.
 It is good to ask questions to ease your worries.

-- Know your birthing options – Consult your health are professional about your birthing options.
+- Know your birthing options – Consult your health care professional about your birthing options.
 In Winnipeg, women give birth at Health Science Centre’s Women’s Hospital or at St. Boniface Hospital.
 If you have a midwife and you are expecting a normal delivery, you may give birth at the Birth Centre at the Women’s Health Clinic or at home.
 Go to Rural Programs and Support if you are not in Winnipeg.

 Around 20 weeks of pregnancy, you will have an appointment for an ultrasound test.
 This will help the doctor see the baby’s age and health.
 During this test, you will be able to see your baby on the screen.
 You may also see if the baby is a boy or a girl.
 At some hospitals, you can ask for a copy of the ultrasound photos for free (some may offer it at a cost).